 ULC Ground Lease: Yes

-MDIF Funded (Center for African American Health)
+MDIF-Funded (Center for African American Health)

 The destruction of the Holly Square Shopping Center in May 2008 as a result of gang arson left a major void in the heart of this proud community.
-Together with support from the City of Denver, ULC acquired the 2.6-acre site in 2009.
-ULC and our partners Denver Foundation’s Strengthening Neighborhoods and Community by Design immediately commenced an extensive community engagement process to determine future redevelopment plans.
+Together with support from the City and County of Denver, ULC acquired the 2.6-acre site in 2009.
+ULC and our partners Denver Foundation’s Strengthening Neighborhoods program and the Community by Design collective began an extensive community engagement process to determine future redevelopment plans.
 Today Holly Square is a vibrant community hub, catering primarily to children.
 The site is home to the Jack A. Vickers Boys & Girls Club, a 25,000 sq. ft. community-serving building, and an outdoor gathering space.
 It is also home to the Center for African American Health.
 CAAH purchased the building from ULC in 2021 and has a ground lease for 99 years to ensure permanent affordability.

 303 ArtWay

-Northeast Park Hill Neighborhood – Denver
+Northeast Park Hill – Denver

 Type: Recreation